Online Course of Study Policies

 Extensions and Incompletes

-Students seeking an extension for submitting assignments must request it of the instructor and GBHEM before the class end date.
-This request must be made via e-mail to the instructor, copied to the Course of Study Registrar (email@example.com).
+Students seeking an extension for submitting assignments must request it of the instructor and GBHEM before the course end date.
+This request must be made via email to the instructor, copied to the Course of Study Registrar (email@example.com).
 The request must cite an acceptable reason to grant the extension.
-If the instructor and GBHEM approve the extension, the student’s transcript will indicate a temporary Incomplete for the class.
+If the instructor and GBHEM approve the extension, the student’s transcript will indicate a temporary Incomplete for the course.

 Submission of Final Course Assignments, Access to Grades, and Completion of the Course Evaluation

 All coursework must be submitted in Moodle by the last day of the course (unless an extension is granted).

 Course evaluations are due within one week following the end of the course.